MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 ## Taking Pictures - ALPHA

 Misty can take pictures with her 4K camera as well as the ultra-wide vision camera on her Occipital Structure Core depth sensor.

+**Note: Images captured with these cameras are not saved to Misty's memory.
+To save photos taken with one of these cameras to Misty, follow the directions below to download these photos to your computer, then use the **Asset Management** controls in the API Explorer to save them to your robot.**

 Use the **Camera** controls to take a picture with Misty's 4K camera.
 ![Camera controls](../../../assets/images/camera_controls.png)

-Click **Take Picture and Display** to take a picture and display it in your browser, or click **Take Picture and Download** to download the picture directly to your computer.
+Click **Take Picture and Display** to take a picture and display it in your browser, or click **Take Picture and Download** to download the picture to your computer.

 Use the **Depth Sensor Data** controls to take a black-and-white photo with the camera on Misty's Occipital Structure Core depth sensor.
 ![Depth sensor camera controls](../../../assets/images/depth_sensor_camera_controls.png) Follow these steps to take a photo with this camera:
 1. Click **Start Camera** to turn on the data stream from the depth sensor.
-2. Click **Take + Display Photo** to take a photo and display it in your browser, or click **Take + Download Photo** to download the photo directly to your computer.
+2. Click **Take + Display Photo** to take a photo and display it in your browser, or click **Take + Download Photo** to download the photo to your computer.
 3. Click **Stop Camera** to turn off the data stream when you are done using this camera.